OrfeasLitos/advising-sessions/log.md

 ### Payment Network

-Today we had an 1-hour and 15' meeting with Prof.Kiayias.
+Today we had an 1-hour and 15' meeting with Prof. Kiayias.
 We started our discussion with the approach to proving Lemma 4 (pay).
 Apparently the approach of simulating all honest parties' communications in the Simulator is right and, since the benefits provided by the signature primitives are not crucially enforced by the Functionality here (but in "poll"),